Get all the latest data for Makassar

 What annual property tax should I budget in Makassar in 2026?

-As of January 2026, a reasonable annual property tax (PBB-P2) budget for a home purchased at around IDR 2 billion in Makassar is between IDR 1 million and IDR 5 million per year, which is roughly USD 60 to USD 300 or EUR 55 to EUR 280.
+As of early 2026, annual property tax (PBB-P2) in Makassar for a standard owner-occupied home is quite modest by international standards: for a property purchased at around IDR 2 billion (roughly USD 125,000 or EUR 115,000), a realistic annual budget is IDR 1 million to IDR 5 million per year (around USD 60 to USD 310, or EUR 55 to EUR 285), depending on the NJOP assessed value, the building size, and the neighborhood.

 How is rental income taxed for foreigners in Makassar in 2026?